 Auto Scaling can automatically scale ECS instances or elastic container instances based on your business requirements.
-The following table describes the items that you can configure in Auto Scaling.
+The following table describes the main components of Auto Scaling.

 |Scaling rule||A scaling rule is used to trigger a scaling activity.
 For example, you can create a scaling rule that triggers a scale-out activity in which an ECS instance or elastic container instance is added.
 You can manually run scaling rules.
 You can create event-triggered tasks or scheduled tasks to automatically run scaling rules.
 You can also create scaling rules to automatically change the maximum or minimum number of instances that are allowed in your scaling group.|